 One of the simplest and most effective Life-Change Patterns of NLP is the Standard Swish Pattern.
 With this pattern you will learn that you can change the way you feel about people and events.
 For most people, this is a profound realization.

 A Standard Swish Pattern relies on speed and repetition to slam the change into place.
 The “swish” is done with one or two ‘driver submodalities’ simultaneously.
-The swish action should be done really fast (less than 2 seconds, and preferably in less than 1/2 second each time you repeat the action).
+The swish action should be done really fast (less than 2 seconds, and preferably in less than 1/2 second each time you repeat the action with full body movement).
 The pattern won’t work if you don’t put yourself fully into this.

 1. Identify an Unwanted State (any memory that when you think about it causes an unwanted state especially if it a person you dislike or do not hold in high regard).
 Step out of the picture if were in it and associated.
 Imagine a still frame picture on a large screen in front of you just as the Unwanted State begins.
 Make the image about 4 feet by 4 feet and 3-4 feet away.